d-chris/poetry-plugin-hook/README.md

     -v|vv|vvv, --verbose       Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug.

   Help:
-    Update the version from package and also updates __version__ strings in any given file. poetry hook bump --next-phase minor --file __init__.py
+    Update the version from package and also bumps __version__ strings in any given file.

+        poetry hook bump --next-phase patch --file __init__.py

+    The new version should ideally be a valid semver string or a valid bump rule: patch, minor, major, prepatch, preminor, premajor, prerelease.

+    If no next-phase or version is provied the version from the pyproject.toml file will be synced into the files.
 ```

 ## hook latest